- Actor Allusion: Roger's first lines in the episode "Leviathan?" "I'd say you have the wrong guy; I'm not exactly a bounty hunter."

 - Anime First: Anime -> Manga -> Second season.
 As a result, some ideas from the (considerably darker) manga end up in the second season.
 The second season was then followed up by more Manga (unreleased in the US), with the purpose of tying up the manga continuity with the previously aired season.

 - Keep Circulating The Tapes - Rescued: The rights to Big O were left hanging when Bandai Entertainment halted DVD production.
 Fortunately, Sunrise started auctioning their Bandai-owned shows to other distributors.
 As noted on the main page, Big O ended up in the hands of Sentai Filmworks.
+(Season 2 is Blu-ray exclusive due to [adult swim] participating in its production and thus having perpetual US broadcasting rights.)

 - No Export for You: The second season has seen no release in European territories, and probably never will since Beez Entertainment has gone the route of its parent company and stopped distributing animé titles.